First the code for a small socket example.

 UDP

-User Datagram Protocol allows us to send packets (datagrams) to an IP
+User Datagram Protocol allows us to send packets (datagrams) to

 to a known address and port.
-UDP will automatically

-choose a port and address, but remote peers won’t know what this is
+UDP will automatically choose a port and address, but remote peers

-until we message them.
+won’t know what this is until we message them.

 Of course there are connections.
 However these are maintained by lower parts of the stack.
 Such as the IP, ARP and Ethernet layers.
 Our program usually doesn’t need to set these up.
 We just aim a packet at an IP address, send it and hope it is routed to the correct location.